ChaitraAyinampudi/WRO-FE-2026-INNOVATION-NATION/src/archives/archive/README.md

 # Archived Manage Programs

-This folder stores cleaned historical manage programs for the WRO 2026 Future Engineers robot.
+This folder stores old manage programs for 2026.

-The files were kept as separate versions so older behavior can be reviewed without mixing it into the main Raspberry Pi program.
+The files were kept as separate versions so older programs can be viewed.

 ## Included Files